MarkoNS1990/to_do_app/README.md

 - Open the terminal in the directory where you want to install the app;
 - Run command `https://github.com/MarkoNS1990/to_do_app` which will clone the project;
 - Switch to the main directory of project using cd;
-- Run `npm/yarn install webpack webpack-cli --save-dev` in your computer terminal to install Webpack (you will need Node.js installed on your machine);
+- Run `npm install webpack webpack-cli --save-dev` in your computer terminal to install Webpack (you will need Node.js installed on your machine);
 - Open index.html file in your browser;
 - Use it.

 ## Screenshot

 ![](ss.JPG)

+### Testing

+-`npm install jest` to install jest for testing purposes.
+-Run `npm run test`.

 ### Deployment